Legal analysis webinar on the differences between work accidents in the General Regime and RETA

 Fraternidad-Muprespa

-Fraternidad-Muprespa inaugurates the ciclo “Current Events” webinars with…” with the jurist Manuel López Sacristán, lawyer from the Mutua Legal Advice and Services Center, who explained the substantive differences between the treatment of work accidents in the General Social Security Regime (RGSS) and the Special Regime for Self-Employed Workers (RETA).
+Fraternidad-Muprespa inaugurates the cycle of webinars “Current Events with…” with the jurist Manuel López Sacristán, lawyer from the Mutua Legal Services and Consulting Center, who explained the substantive differences between the treatment of work accidents in the General Safety Regime Social Security (RGSS) and the Special Regime for Self-Employed Workers (RETA).

 Comparative legal framework